-A cloud phone (cloud-based phone system) is a phone service that enables calls over the internet rather than a traditional phone which uses fiber optic or copper wires to make the connection.
-Cloud phones are hosted in one or more offsite secure data centers.
+A cloud phone (cloud-based phone system) is a phone service that enables calls over the internet, replacing the traditional use of fiber optic or copper wires for connections.
+Cloud phones are hosted in one or more secure offsite data centers.

-The adoption of cloud phone systems has been fast tracked in the past few years to accommodate the emergence of remote workforces and the need to streamline software solutions by ridding businesses of on-site hardware.
+The adoption of cloud phone systems has been accelerated in recent years to accommodate the emergence of remote workforces and streamline software solutions by eliminating on-site hardware from businesses.